 Pledging to Keep YOU Safe!

-The Union County Convention & Visitors Bureau recently launched the #UnionCountySafe Pledge to encourage businesses to take protective measures to mitigate the spread of COVID-19 by following safety precautions issued by the CDC and Ohio Department of Health.
+The Union County Convention & Visitors Bureau has launched the #UnionCountySafe Pledge to encourage businesses to take protective measures to mitigate the spread of COVID-19 by following safety precautions issued by the CDC and Ohio Department of Health.

 Businesses throughout Union County have pledged to keep visitors, residents, customers, and employees safe by taking the pledge.
 CLICK HERE to take the pledge or see which businesses have committed to keeping our community safe.